Permanent Impairment Assessments

 Permanent Impairment Assessment Process

-When a permanent impairment assessment is required, the case manager from the insurance company will provide RediMed with a form referral.
-We will then book the assessment in on your behalf and send a form to the worker and the case manager confirming approval to proceed with the assessment.
+When a permanent impairment assessment is required, the case manager from the insurance company will provide RediMed with a referral.
+We will then book the assessment in on your behalf or you can book it yourself using the online portal.

-The worker will be reminded by SMS the week before their assessment.
+The worker will be reminded by SMS before their assessment.

 After the worker has been assessed, the detailed report is sent back to the insurance company and employee involved by email.